tseiman/org.openhab.persistence.caldav/README.md

 --> to all who have contributed to [GCal](https://github.com/openhab/openhab/wiki/GCal-Binding) Persistence, as this plugin is following GCal implementation and configuration

 ## Notice
-- CalDav Persistence binding is beta and just tested on openHAB 1.8, on a few systems and needs more review
+- CalDAV Persistence binding is beta and just tested on openHAB 1.8, on a few systems and needs more review
-- CalDav Persistence binding is not fully integrated into openHAB's build system, for org.openhab.persistence.caldav the maven build is disfunctional.
+- CalDAV Persistence binding is not fully integrated into openHAB's build system, for org.openhab.persistence.caldav the maven build is disfunctional.
 You are wellcome to contribute here ...
+- CalDAV persistence is part of org.openhab.io.persistence - which needs to be installed as well !

 ## Compatibility
 - openHAB 1.8 (tested)